reduxjs/redux/docs/advanced/AsyncActions.md

 >##### Note on Error Handling

->In a real app, you’d also want to dispatch an action on request failure.
-We won’t implement error handling in this tutorial, but the [real world example](../introduction/Examples.md#real-world) shows one of the possible approaches.
+>In a real app, you'd also want to dispatch an action on request failure.
+We won't implement error handling in this tutorial, but the [real world example](../introduction/Examples.md#real-world) shows one of the possible approaches.

 ## Designing the State Shape

-Just like in the basic tutorial, you’ll need to [design the shape of your application’s state](../basics/Reducers.md#designing-the-state-shape) before rushing into the implementation.
+Just like in the basic tutorial, you'll need to [design the shape of your application's state](../basics/Reducers.md#designing-the-state-shape) before rushing into the implementation.
 With asynchronous code, there is more state to take care of, so we need to think it through.

 This part is often confusing to beginners, because it is not immediately clear what information describes the state of an asynchronous application, and how to organize it in a single tree.

-We’ll start with the most common use case: lists.
+We'll start with the most common use case: lists.
 Web applications often show lists of things.
 For example, a list of posts, or a list of friends.
-You’ll need to figure out what sorts of lists your app can show.
+You'll need to figure out what sorts of lists your app can show.
 You want to store them separately in the state, because this way you can cache them and only fetch again if necessary.

-Here’s what the state shape for our “Reddit headlines” app might look like:
+Here's what the state shape for our “Reddit headlines” app might look like:

 ```js
 {